Bobby Hill (King of the Hill): Relationships

 Many episodes focus on the development of the relationship between Bobby and Hank.
 Bobby is not talented as an athlete or a craftsman like his father is, although he shows signs of being a talented golfer and shooter.
 As a result, Hank doubts his masculine identity and normalcy, tacitly and with side-of-the-mouth remarks, often lamenting "That boy ain't right."
 Apparently outside of Hank's knowledge, Bobby does have the capability of physical anger, as when he twice punched the taller and stronger Joseph for kissing Connie.
 Bobby is saddened by his father's lack of appreciation for the arts and his comedy routines.
 The two struggle to find common interests.
-However, Hank and Bobby find common interest in Texas, meat, propane, target shooting, hunting and golfing, among other things as the show progresses.
-Despite differences, Hank and Bobby have a close relationship.
+However, Hank and Bobby find common interests in Texas, meat, propane, target shooting, hunting and golfing, among other things as the show progresses.
+Over time, Hank is far less prone to express the idea that "that boy ain't right", and despite differences, Hank and Bobby have a close relationship.
 Bobby considers his father his hero.
 Although Bobby has a savant knack with shooting, it is one particular talent Hank does not have.

 Writer Norm Hiscock told MEL Magazine that "Bobby was a sensitive boy who was open to things, whereas Hank was more close-minded, so Bobby would drive him crazy.
 It was always a nice mash-up.
 That, for me, was the heart of King of the Hill."